The Toxic Workplace

 He bullies, he harasses, and it’s been going on for years.
-Valuable employees have left the office because of him.
-But there he is, still in the office, and nothing seems to change.
+Valuable employees have walked away from their jobs because of him.
+But there he is, still in the workplace, and nothing seems to change.

-Here’s an inside look at what’s going on with this highly dysfunctional scenario where the office bully appears to have everybody at work, including the supervisor, wrapped around his finger.
+Here’s an inside look at what’s going on with this highly dysfunctional scenario where the workplace bully appears to have everybody at work, including the supervisor, wrapped around his finger.

 Insecurities.
 In most cases, the harasser has deep rooted insecurities about himself.
 Having been laid off in the past has shaken his confidence.
 Or he feels that his job security or his image in the workplace is threatened by a new employee with fresh ideas, or by the influx of younger, more energetic or tech savvy employees in his company.